 All things considered, the new changes do seem positive for employers.
 However, it remains to be seen how they will work in practice, whether they will have the predicted effect on claims and whether further changes will be made.
 The introduction of fees, for example, faces judicial review in England and Scotland.

-For more information about Employment Tribunal claims or to discuss the issues in this article, please contact our Employment Law team or call us on 0117 904 6000.
+For more information about Employment Tribunal rules of procedure or to discuss any of the other issues in this article, please contact our Employment Law team or call us on 0117 904 6000.